wifisensing/PicoScenes-Manual/source/scenarios.rst

 To enable fully-passive CSI measurement, follow these three steps:

 #.
 Determine the PhyPath ID of the NIC by running the ``array_status`` command in a terminal.
 Let's assume the PhyPath ID is ``3``.
 #.
 Put the NIC into monitor mode by executing the command ``array_prepare_for_picoscenes 3 <CHANNEL_CONFIG>``.
 Replace *<CHANNEL_CONFIG>* with the desired channel configuration, which should be specified in the same format as the *freq* setting of the Linux *iw set freq* command.
 For example, it could be "2412 HT20", "5200 HT40-", "5745 80 5775", and so on.
+See :doc:`/channels` for details.
 #.
 Run the command:

     .. code-block:: bash